PascalSchroederDE/devops_for_ai_bt/content/2chapter.md

 For ML applications, this monitoring and feedback get one more, significant role - through the collection of more data, the model can be continuously improved through *Refitting of the model*.
 This is an exclusive feature for ML applications because, in the opposite of traditional software, these are adaptive.
 This demands a clean collection of the data as well as automated processing of these.
 Then this data can be used to retrain the model and redeploy it after periodically.
 This offers the users to experience a significant improvement of the app's performance, and that way increases the User experience due to better results.

 Another critical difference is the roles of developing people.
-While in traditional development, the developers are IT specialists, who can handle the operational cycle as well as the development.
-In ML development, usually, Data Scientists take over the main part of the work as already mentioned above.
+While in traditional development, the developers are programmers, who can handle the operational cycle as well as the development.
+In ML development, Data Scientists are from a high importance.
 They got a unique skill set when it comes to the preparation of data and feature engineering, but sometimes they lack in experience with operation tools like delivery pipelines.
 That is why a more natural way to build and operate a pipeline is necessary, which can be easily handled and reused so that the process of development is as easy as possible and the Data Scientist can focus on his main work with the data.

 An essential part of a solution is to provide an easy-to-use delivery pipeline for the Data Scientists, which combines every step of the development and automates all the operations as far as possible so that the Data Scientist can focus on his main work.